 He added: “You have shown a total lack of remorse for your offences and shown yourself to be a thoroughly dishonest man.”

-A confiscation hearing, for the levels of compensation will be decided, which is due to be heard next year.
+A confiscation hearing for the compensation levels will be decided, which will be heard next year.

-With Makowski not showing any intention or action to stop this in future, it is very clear that there has to be some measurements made to prevent these problems happening to anyone by any locksmith.
-Getting locked out of a home is very common and can happen to anyone at any time and the situation can get a bit intense if it happens right in the middle of the night.
-Dialling a random locksmiths number is not the best answer, one should be aware that they could be putting themselves into a real danger while calling just about any emergency locksmith.
+With Makowski not showing any intention or action to stop this in the future, it is obvious that there have to be some measurements to prevent these problems from happening to anyone by any locksmith.
+Getting locked out of a home is very common and can happen to anyone at any time, and the situation can get a bit intense if it happens right in the middle of the night.
+Dialling a random locksmiths number is not the best answer.
+One should be aware that they could be putting themselves in real danger while calling just about any emergency locksmith.